MARSHA SAYS SHE'S READY FOR A CHALLENGE

 The latter post gives Blackburn a chance to work out on her pet scenario of government as Big Bumbler.
 And she hasnt laid aside the tax issue that boosted her fame (or notoriety) in Tennessee -- where as a state senator she became one of the focal points of opposition to a state income tax.

 Just now she is pushing legislation to allow taxpayers in Tennessee -- along with those in other states that have a sales tax but no income tax -- to deduct their sales tax expenditures on their federal income-tax filings.
-Whipping out her Blackberry, on which she has her research information recorded, she ran through a chronology which began, as she outlines it, in 1913 with the imposition of a U.S. income tax and continued through 1986 when state sales-taxes became the last of a variety of local and state taxes which had progressively been eliminated as a basis for deductions.
+Whipping out her Blackberry, on which she has her research information recorded, she ran through a chronology which began, as she outlined it, in 1913 with the imposition of a U.S. income tax and continued through 1986 when state sales-taxes became the last of of a variety of local and state taxes which had progressively been eliminated as a basis for deductions.

 It was social engineering pure and simple, Blackburn maintained in all seriousness , a way of forcing the states to shift from sales taxes to income taxes.
 I promised [state Lt.
 Gov.] John Wilder I would try to restore the sales-tax deduction when I got to Congress.